Teachings of Falun Gong: Karma and the cycle of rebirth

 Falun Gong differs from Buddhism in its definition of the term "karma", Ownby says, in that it is taken not as a process of award and punishment, but as an exclusively negative term.
 The Chinese term "de" or "virtue" is reserved for what might otherwise be termed "good karma" in Buddhism.
 Karma is understood as the source of all suffering - what Buddhism might refer to as "bad karma" or "sinful karma".
 Li says that the bad things a person has done over his many lifetimes result in misfortune for ordinary people, and karmic obstacles for cultivators, along with birth, aging, sickness, and death.

 Ownby regards this as the basis for Falun Gong's apparent "opposition to practitioners' taking medicine when ill; they are missing an opportunity to work off karma by allowing an illness to run its course (suffering depletes karma) or to fight the illness through cultivation."
 Penny shares this interpretation.
 Since Li believes that "karma is the primary factor that causes sickness in people", Penny asks: "if disease comes from karma and karma can be eradicated through cultivation of xinxing, then what good will medicine do?"

-Li himself states that he is not forbidding practitioners from taking medicine, maintaining that "What I'm doing is telling people the relationship between practicing cultivation and medicine-taking".
-Li also states that "An everyday person needs to take medicine when he gets sick."
-Schechter quotes a Falun Gong student who says "It is always an individual choice whether one should take medicine or not."
+On healing and medicine

+Elise Thomas of the Institute for Strategic Dialogue and Ming Xia of the Graduate Center of the City University of New York stated that Falun Gong has a history of rejecting modern medicine.
+The belief that following Falun Gong's teaching can prevent ailments instead of using medicine is common among the movement's practitioners.
+In an overview of Falun Gong, sociologist Richard Madsen pointed out that, like most qigong practices, Falun Gong’s concept of healing aligns with Chinese traditions, which “assume a profound interpenetration of matter and spirit, body and soul”; therefore, health benefits are achieved through both physical exercises and moral cultivation.